cebes/cebes-server/docs/sources/index.md

     Besides the rich collections of models in `Spark ML`, any Python Machine Learning library is also supported.
     Support for R will be considered depending on community's interests.

-- Hiding the nitty-gritty of data transfering between different tools
+- Hiding the nitty-gritty of data transferring between different tools

     Your model written in Python will be able to consume data processed by `Spark`, without you being involved.
 Cebes has that covered for you!